nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="Willpower"
     author="Roy F. Baumeister & John Tierney"
     special=""
     description="I was at a ZFellows event in SF where one of the speakers, Adam Guild, recommended this book.
 It's been a long time since I've read a self-help book like this.
-I gave it a shot because I've actually been quite lazy recently and was looking for something to help me pick up my old good habits again.
-Who knows what impact this had on me, but I am starting to wake up at 5 am again and all that.">}}
+I gave it a shot because I've felt lazy recently and was looking for something to help me pick up my old good habits again.
+EDIT: I did start waking up early again, there has been a directional shift.">}}

 {{< book
     title="Deng Xiaoping and the Transformation of China" author="Ezra F. Vogel"
     special="true"
     description="I honestly had no idea how much knowledge I lacked over contemporary Chinese history and politics until after reading this.
 This makes me give the neo-liberalists some more slack since it really did seem like China was liberalizing after the sino-soviet split and the opening of China to western markets.
-Deng was flying a large ship through a crunched alleyway with little room for error.
-The fact that he started China's path to such rapid economic development while maintaining a strong grip over the country, especially when the Soviet Union was collapsing in on itself, is a grand achievement in of itself and is a testament to the keen leadership he provided while at the helm.">}}
+Deng was flying a large ship through a tight alleyway.
+Starting China's rapid economic development while maintaining a strong grip over the country, especially when the Soviet Union was collapsing in on itself, is a testament to the keen leadership he provided while at the helm.">}}

 {{< book
     title="The Metamorphosis"
     author="Franz Kafka"
     special=""
-    description="I recently woke up sick one day and it was so bad that it completely changed perspective on life.
-I told this to a friend and they said I was the main character from this book.
-After reading it, it has completely different dynamics, but I appreciate the reference.">}}
+    description="I recently woke up sick one day and it was so bad that it made me read this book.
+I didn't like it.">}}

 {{< book
     title="Super Pumped"
     author="Mike Isaac"
     special=""
     description="This is a story about the founding of Uber and of Travis Kalanick.
-I was actually completely unaware of all the drama around Uber that happened in 2017.
-Really just a hurricane of unfortunate events (many of which were self inflicted) which crashed into them all at once.">}}
+I was completely unaware of all the drama around Uber that happened in 2017.
+Really just a hurricane of unfortunate events (many of which were self-inflicted) which crashed into them all at once.">}}

 {{< book
     title="The Soul of a New Machine"
     author="Tracy Kidder"
     special="true"
-    description="This is a book that came out in 1981 covering the creation of a Data General Eclipse model.
+    description="This book came out in 1981 and covered the creation of a Data General Eclipse machine.
 I think it does a good job at portraying the heroic in the lives we all live.
 The longer I exist, the more it is reinforced that in life, the proper objective function to optimize is that of adventure.">}}

 {{< book
     title="The World For Sale"